ibm-cloud-docs/discovery/data-crawler-run.md

 The Data Crawler is no longer supported or available for download beginning [17 April 2019](/docs/discovery?topic=discovery-release-notes#17apr19).
 This content is provided for existing installations only.
 See [Connecting to Data Sources](/docs/discovery?topic=discovery-sources) for other available connectivity options.
 {:important}

-After the crawler options have all been properly configured, you can run a crawl against your data repository.
+After you configure the crawler options, you can run a crawl against your data repository.
 {: shortdesc}

 Never run the crawler as `root`, unless you need access to files only `root` can read.